Sport Is Bad for You

 Sport is bad for you.
 So should we wish it upon pubescent slobs and those less disposed towards physical movement?
 I don’t know.
 The only reason I can imagine, and probably the real impetus behind our participation anyway, is – no not self-esteem, goal-orientation, team-cooperative-learning-enhancement or some other policy-speak codswallop – fun.
 Sport is fun.
 Play it if you want.
 Unfortunately I will continue to.

 Posted on September 25, 2012, in Books, Cycling, Football, Goalkeeping, Sports Injuries, Team Sport, Tennis and tagged Allez Wiggo, Beth Tweddle, bradley wiggins, Football, Nick Ascroft, olympics, Paralympics, Rafael Nadal, shot put, sports injuries, Swimming, Tennis, Tour de France.
 Bookmark the permalink.
-Comments Off.
+Comments Off on Sport Is Bad for You.